DJAgarwal/bookstore/README.md

 email:customer2@gmail.com
 password:customer@123

-6. I have added create, edit, delete functionality.
+6. I have added create, edit, view and delete functionality.
 Also Send email functionality to demonstrate laravel queue functionality

 Let me know if you face any issues: dheerajagarwal1995@gmail.com